Blog/News

 Contract being breached in real estate transaction

 Real estate transactions are inherently complex, and when parties fail to meet their contractual obligations, it constitutes a breach of contract.
 Such breaches can arise in various forms, such as a seller withdrawing from the agreement or a buyer failing to secure necessary financing.
 These situations can lead to significant legal and financial consequences, requiring swift and decisive action to protect your interests.
+In 2025, California's Department of Real Estate updated its model contract forms to include more detailed financing disclosures and appraisal contingencies.

 Table of Contents: